All about Android developer options. Guide to get the best out of Android Developer android feature.

 Automatic System Updates

 With this option, we can activate the demonstration mode.
-It is very useful to take screenshots showing always the same status bar, clean notifications, with the network to maximum coverage and battery to the maximum.
+It is handy to take screenshots always showing the same status bar, clean notifications, with the network to maximum coverage and battery to the maximum.

 Debug Android Developer Options